go-go-golems/glazed/pkg/doc/tutorials/03-commands-tutorial.md

 SectionType: Tutorial
 ---

 DISCLAIMER: This was generated with o1-preview and was not validated yet.
+However it should be pretty close.

 # Building Commands with Glazed: A Step-by-Step Tutorial